What you doing during the day can have a major impact on how well you sleep at night. Learning how to boost your daytime can help with that.

 Here at Rested Health, we want to teach you the habits that have the least effort with the most reward.
-So, without further ado, here is one of the most important changes you can make sure your day doesn’t ruin your night!
+So, without further ado, here is one of the most important changes you can make to better your sleep!

 Coffee takes 8-14 hours to leave your body and while it’s being metabolized it can keep you buzzing into bedtime